 Engagement at Poison Springs Marker

 A metal marker dates from the 1964 Centennial of the Civil War from 1961-65.Here on April 18, 1864 a Union forage train of 200 wagons escorted by 1170 men was attacked and captured by Confederate troops commanded by Generals John S. Marmaduke and Samuel B. Maxey.
-The wagons were located with corn for the Union army of General Frederick Steele encamped at Camden.
+The wagons were loaded with corn for the Union army of General Frederick Steele encamped at Camden.
 Loss of these supplies helped to hasten Steele's retreat to his base in Little Rock.
 The Union loss at Poison Springs was 301 men killed, wounded and mission.
 Confederate casualties totaled 114 men.

 Erected by the Arkansas Civil War Centennial Commission - 1964Photo by Peggy Lloyd